Please note: This page will be shut down soon. As soon as the new website is online, the new link will be announced here.

 How to register

-Course offered by American Studies: Please register for the course by contacting the instructor directly via email (georgis@uni-mainz.de).
-Use your your JGU mail account @students.uni-mainz.de and state your full name and matriculation number in the email.
+Course offered by American Studies: Please register for this course by contacting the instructor directly via email: georgis@uni-mainz.de.
+Only use your JGU mail account @students.uni-mainz.de, state your full name and matriculation number.

 Link: Course catalogue